wilfriedaugeard/CV_online/README.md

 # CV_online
-Simple website to present our CV.
+Simple webpage to present your CV.